Team-Silver-Sphere/SquadJS/plugin-development.md

 ```

 ## **Communication with the Squad Server**
-Plugins have access to the Squad server through the `server` property.
+SquadJS plugins have access to the Squad server through the `server` property.
 This allows them to access data, e.g. a list of players, and complete actions, e.g. kick players.
 A list of data and actions available will be documented soon.

 ```ts
 import { Plugin } from '../../src/plugin-system';